 The new Cyprus IP Box Regime provides the following rules for intellectual property assets developed after 30.
 June 2016:

 1. Qualifying intangible assets of the Cyprus IP Box Regime

-“Qualifying intangible asset” means an intellectual property asset which was acquired, developed or exploited by a person in furtherance of his business, (excluding intellectual property associated with marketing) and which is the result of research and development activities and includes intangible assets for which only economic ownership exists.
+“Qualifying intangible asset” means an intellectual property asset which was developed or exploited by a person in furtherance of his business, (excluding intellectual property associated with marketing) and which is the result of research and development activities and includes intangible assets for which only economic ownership exists.

 Those assets are: